aboercsoek/AnBo.BCL.Core/README.md

-# AnBo.BCL8.Core - Legacy Base Class Library Migration to .NET 8
+# AnBo.BCL.Core - Legacy Base Class Library Migration from .NET 4.8 to .NET 8 and above

 ## Project Overview

-This repository contains the migration of a legacy Base Class Library originally developed for use in customer projects targeting .NET Framework 4.0.
+This repository contains the migration of a legacy Base Class Library originally developed for use in customer projects targeting .NET Framework 4.8.
 The library has served as a foundational utility set in various enterprise applications, offering reusable components and helper functions.

 ## Migration Goals